All posts

 The two-entity pattern for Nigerian founders

-The conversion from LLC to C-Corp involves filing Form 8832 with the IRS, amending or re-filing state documents, and updating banking and payment processor accounts.
-Professional fees for conversion range from $1,000-5,000.
-Some founders skip the LLC phase entirely and form a Delaware C-Corp through Stripe Atlas from day one.
+Converting LLC to C-Corp means filing Form 8832, amending state documents, and updating bank and payment accounts.
+Professional fees: $1,000-5,000.
+Some founders skip the LLC phase entirely and go straight to a Delaware C-Corp through Stripe Atlas.

 Nigeria-specific VC landscape

-Nigerian startups have historically raised from both US/global VCs (Sequoia Heritage, SoftBank Vision Fund, Tiger Global) and Africa-focused funds (TLcom Capital, Ventures Platform, Ingressive Capital, Future Africa).
-Africa-focused VCs are more familiar with non-standard entity structures and may invest in LLCs or Nigerian entities directly.
-US VCs almost universally require a Delaware C-Corp as a condition of investment.
+Nigerian startups have raised from US/global VCs (Sequoia Heritage, SoftBank Vision Fund, Tiger Global) and Africa-focused funds (TLcom Capital, Ventures Platform, Ingressive Capital, Future Africa).
+Africa-focused VCs are more flexible on entity structure and may invest in LLCs or Nigerian entities directly.
+US VCs almost universally require a Delaware C-Corp.

 Frequently Asked Questions